Using Avamys Nasal Spray for Hay Fever: Fluticasone Furoate Guide

 - Dry or irritated nasal passages

-Rare but important: nasal septum perforation has been reported with intranasal corticosteroids, particularly with prolonged use or improper technique (spraying directly onto the septum).
-If you experience pain, crusting, or bleeding from the nasal septum, stop using Avamys and consult a prescriber.
+Rare but important: Nasal septum perforation has been reported with intranasal corticosteroids, particularly with prolonged use or improper technique (spraying directly onto the septum).
+If you experience pain, crusting or persistent bleeding from the nasal septum, stop using Avamys and consult a prescriber.

-Children and growth monitoring: In children, intranasal corticosteroids including Avamys should be used at the lowest effective dose.
-Regular height monitoring is recommended for children using intranasal corticosteroids long-term, as a small risk of growth slowing exists with prolonged use.
+Children and growth monitoring: In children, intranasal corticosteroids should be used at the lowest effective dose.
+Regular height monitoring is recommended for children using them long-term, as a small risk of growth slowing exists with prolonged use.

 What is Avamys nasal spray and what does it treat?

 Avamys is a prescription-only intranasal corticosteroid spray containing fluticasone furoate 27.5 micrograms per spray.
-It is used to treat the nasal symptoms of allergic rhinitis (hay fever), including runny nose, blocked nose, sneezing, and nasal itching in adults, adolescents (12+), and children (6–11 years).
+It treats the nasal symptoms of allergic rhinitis (hay fever), including runny nose, blocked nose, sneezing and nasal itching in adults, adolescents (12+) and children (6–11 years).

 How quickly does Avamys work?

-Avamys starts working within 8 hours of the first dose for some symptoms.
-However, maximum benefit builds up over several days of regular use.
+Avamys starts working within 8 hours of the first dose for some patients.
+Maximum benefit builds up over several days of regular use.
 For best results, start using Avamys a few days before pollen season begins, or at the first sign of hay fever symptoms.

 What is the correct dose of Avamys?

 For adults and children aged 12 and over: 2 sprays in each nostril once daily (total 110 micrograms).
 Once symptoms are controlled, this can be reduced to 1 spray per nostril once daily.
-For children aged 6–11: 1 spray in each nostril once daily.
-Always use the minimum effective dose.
+For children aged 6–11: 1 spray per nostril once daily (55 micrograms total).

 Is Avamys a steroid?
 Is it safe?

 Avamys contains fluticasone furoate, which is a corticosteroid.
-However, intranasal corticosteroids like Avamys deliver very small doses directly to the nasal mucosa with minimal systemic absorption — making them significantly safer than oral steroids.
-They are considered the most effective first-line treatment for moderate to severe allergic rhinitis by NICE.
+However, intranasal corticosteroids like Avamys deliver very small doses directly to the nasal mucosa with less than 1% systemic absorption — making them significantly safer than oral steroids.
+NICE considers them the most effective first-line treatment for moderate to severe allergic rhinitis.

 What is the difference between Avamys and other nasal sprays?

-Avamys (fluticasone furoate) is a second-generation intranasal corticosteroid with high receptor selectivity and low systemic bioavailability.
-Compared to older sprays like beclometasone, it tends to have a faster onset and evidence shows better efficacy for total nasal symptom relief.
-Your prescriber will advise on the most suitable choice for you.
+Avamys (fluticasone furoate) is a second-generation intranasal corticosteroid with high receptor selectivity and very low systemic bioavailability.
+Compared to older sprays like beclometasone, evidence shows better efficacy for total nasal symptom relief and a faster onset of action.

 - NHS.
 Hay fever — treatment. nhs.uk/conditions/hay-fever/treatment